25513 Fox Point Ln., Millville, Delaware 19967

 Millville is in southeastern Delaware and is the setting for Bishop's Landing, a gated community that markets to families, empty nesters and retirees.
 It will eventually will hold 449 attached and single family homes.
 Beazer Homes broke ground here in 2013, and building continues today.

 New and resale houses are available.
-Prices begin in the high-$200,000s.
-Association fees cover lawn and amenities maintenance.
+Prices begin in the mid-$300,000s, although current homes begin in the $500,000s.
+The HOA fee is $700 per quarter and covers lawn and amenities maintenance.

 Bishop's Landing has a nicely-appointed 10,000 square foot clubhouse.
 Indoor amenities include a catering kitchen, an aerobics studio, and a fitness center with weight and cardio equipment.
 The outdoor Olympic-sized pool is surrounded by a spa and sun deck.
 Neighbors can also enjoy a dog park, stocked ponds, a fishing pier, and courts for tennis or pickleball.
 The social calendar is filled with holiday parties, movie nights, crab feasts, Zumba classes, and book clubs.